Casardo-Chen/wikiart-neural-trasnfer/README.md

 The discriminator is a binary classifier that takes an image as input and outputs a probability indicating whether the input is real or fake.
 Both the generator and discriminator are composed of several convolutional and transposed convolutional layers.

 The discriminator consists of four convolutional layers followed by a sigmoid activation function.
 Each convolutional layer decreases the spatial resolution of the input by a factor of two.
 The loss function used in our model is the binary cross-entropy loss.
-We used the Adam optimization algorithm with a learning rate of 0.0002 and a momentum of 0.5.
+I also used the Adam optimization algorithm with a learning rate of 0.0002 and a momentum of 0.5 for optimizing the discriminator.

-In our model, we used the binary cross-entropy loss, which measures the difference between the predicted output and the true output.
+The binary cross-entropy loss measures the difference between the predicted output and the true output.
 The loss function of the generator is defined as:

-$-{(y\log(p) + (1 - y)\log(1 - p))}$
+$L = -{(y\log(p) + (1 - y)\log(1 - p))}$

-where $z$ is the random noise vector, $G(z)$ is the output of the generator, and $D(\cdot)$ is the output of the discriminator.
+where $y$ is the true output, $p$ is the predicted output, and $y$ and $p$ are both scalars.
 The generator aims to minimize this loss function to generate images that can fool the discriminator.

 The loss function of the discriminator is defined as:

 $L_D = -\log(D(x)) - \log(1 - D(G(z)))$

 where $x$ is a real image, and $D(x)$ is the output of the discriminator for the real image.
 The discriminator aims to maximize this loss function to correctly classify real and fake images.